aqmlyn/SmaerdNogylopTAS/README.md

 Dependencies for all Celeste TAS projects:
  - the game [Celeste](celestegame.com) and modloader [Everest](https://everestapi.github.io/)
  - the mod [CelesteTAS](https://gamebanana.com/tools/6715)
-Dependencies for this project:
+Dependencies for this project (last checked 2025 June 18):
- - current patch of the mod [Smaerd Nogylop](https://gamebanana.com/mods/150740) (v6.2.1 as of 2025 June 18) and its required dependencies
+ - current patch of the mod [Smaerd Nogylop](https://gamebanana.com/mods/150740) (v6.2.1, released 2023 April 23) and its required dependencies

 ## Contributing